 - Ask upper-class students for guidance

-- Use summer to gain experience or take extra classes
+- Use summer to gain work and/or research experience or take extra classes

 - Take leadership roles in teams, groups, projects

 - Consider studying abroad

 - Get research experience in a field of interest

 - Network; ask people for business cards

 - Search/apply to summer research programs/internships (e.g. U-M summer research)

 - Start saving money for applications, transcripts, required exams, and interviews

 - Start preparing for entrance exam(s) (Note: U-M's School for Environment and Sustainability no longer requires/accepts GRE scores)